 Common Ground offers both multiple-week courses and one-time workshops.
 Topics vary by quarter.
 All Common Ground programs are offered freely in the spirit of generosity.
 To learn more about supporting the center and our teachers, click here.

 Mindfulness meditation leads to insight into the nature of our hearts and minds, revealing an inherent clarity, openness, and ease.
-This course includes exploration of the intention behind practice, an introduction to insight (vipassana) meditation techniques, instructions for working with common obstacles, an overview of the practices of lovingkindness, and a discussion on how mindfulness can be part of one’s daily life.
-Find resources on the intro class website or listen to Mark’s talks from a previous intro class:
+This course includes exploration of the intention behind practice, an introduction to insight (vipassana) meditation techniques, instructions for working with common obstacles, an overview of the practice of lovingkindness, and a discussion on how mindfulness can be part of one’s daily life.

 Buddhist Studies Program